Anemolo/Links-I-Love/README.md

 ## Computer Graphics
 -  [Computing normals for distorted vertices](https://observablehq.com/@k9/calculating-normals-for-distorted-vertices) - Lots of math jargon that went over my head.
 With the code at the bottom makes more sense.

+# More List of links I love
+- [Matt's Graphic-Resources] - Game/gaphics.
+Lot's of old and broken links, lot's of amazing links